 It is stories that have been missing up until now, according to Alice Irene Whittaker, Writer and Environmental Comms Leader at the Smart Prosperity Institute & the Natural Step.
 Between the system and individual, sometimes the stories which contain the power to move us to care and become involved, get lost.
 People receive different information in different ways and the responsibility lies with everyone: businesses, NGOs, and governments to tell stories that resonate with different audiences.

 Ross explained that the circular economy is about flipping our current take-make-waste economic model on its head to one where we eliminate, circulate, and regenerate.
 The circular economy is a clearly defined solution – a system that provides people with much better choices.
 To this end, the Foundation has been collaborated with one of its strategic partners, Inter IKEA, to create a glossary of terms designed to empower people to share knowledge in open and transparent conversations.
-The latest glossary includes definitions for commonly-used terms such as recycle, reverse logistics, and finite resources.
-It also explains the difference between virgin, non-virgin, and renewable materials, biological and technical cycles, and reuse, refurbishment, and remanufacturing.
+The latest glossary includes definitions for commonly-used terms such as recyclerecycleTransform a product or component into its basic materials or substances and reprocessing them into new materials., reverse logisticsreverse logisticsSupply chains dedicated to the reverse flow of products and materials for the purpose of maintenance, repair, reuse, refurbishment, remanufacture, recycling, or regenerating natural systems., and finite resources.
+It also explains the difference between virgin, non-virgin, and renewable materialsrenewable materialsMaterials that are continually replenished at a rate equal to or greater than the rate of depletion., biological and technical cycles, and reuse, refurbishment, and remanufacturing.